 As evening approached, the disciples came to him and said, “This is a remote place, and it’s already getting late.
 Send the crowds away, so they can go to the villages and buy themselves some food.”

 Jesus replied, “They do not need to go away.
 You give them something to eat.”
 (Matt.
 14:15-16)

-Think about the magnitude of the people’s attraction to Jesus.
-There were over five thousand who had spent the day there and soon would be facing nightfall in an open field.
-But, they didn’t want to leave.
-Even though they were hungry and had no shelter, staying near Jesus was more important to them than filling their appetites or finding shelter.
+Think about that, and how that shows the extent of magnetism in the people’s attraction to Jesus.
+There were over five thousand who had spent the day there, and soon would be facing nightfall in an open field.
+They were hungry and had no shelter, but they didn’t want to leave.
+Staying near Jesus was more important to them than filling their appetites or finding shelter.

-They found greater satisfaction being around and listening to Jesus.
-They may’ve been somewhat apprehensive about spending the night in this unprotected, uncomfortable, countryside; but they felt a very strong sense of security and protection in the person of Jesus.
+They may’ve been somewhat apprehensive about spending the night in this unprotected, uncomfortable, countryside; but they felt a very strong sense of satisfaction, security, and shelter in the person of Jesus.

 They longed for, and lingered in, the presence of Jesus.
-For them, spending time with Jesus was more fulfilling than food, and being close to Jesus was far more comforting than any physical shelter.
+For them, spending time with Jesus was more fulfilling than food, and being close to Jesus was far more comforting than any out-of-the-weather structure.

-Jesus is the Living Water and Bread of Life.
+Jesus, the Living Water and Bread of Life, is the sole source who can fill the deepest needs of a man’s soul.
 “He is my refuge my fortress, my God, in whom I trust” (Psalm 91:2).